 Once your modified work policy is complete, share the information with your workers.
 It is important they have a good understanding about your modified work philosophy and the expectations the company places on workers if they are injured.

 Once a claim is established, make sure the injured worker contacts you and the WCB adjudicator or case manager regularly and participates in the treatment program.
 It’s important they know their obligations after a workplace injury.
-Your worker's active participation and understanding of the process will contribute to a successful recovery and safe return to work.
+Your worker's active participation, cooperation and understanding of the process will contribute to a successful recovery and safe return to work.

 3. Be proactive